Audio Version [click the globe to change language]

 How to Get Sales on Amazon

-When it comes to how to sell on Amazon, it all boils down to one thing: visibility.The more people that see your product the more sales you're going to make.
+When it comes to selling on Amazon, it all boils down to one thing: visibility.The more people that see your product the more sales you're going to make.
 It's a game of numbers.Click To Tweet

 And the best way to get eyeballs on your product is to advertise.

 For this, I recommend you use Amazon’s Pay Per Click platform, also known as sponsored ads.

 Selling on Amazon is a great online business model to get into because it doesn’t require any prior experience of selling or dealing with products or even running a business.